FirelyTeam/firely-docs-firely-terminal/CommonScenarios/UsingTheStack.rst

 Firely Terminal was build with an internal stack, to allow you to combine multiple actions on one or more resources.
-All resource operations in Torinox are performed on that stack.
+All resource operations in Firely Terminal are performed on that stack.

 We have provided as many as possible atomic operations, so that you can combine them yourself and give you much more flexibility.
 This way you